Collinformatics/EnzymeProfiling/README.md

         pip install torch
         pip install wordcloud

+# Keyboard Shortcuts

+Note:

+- For the shortcuts to work, the displayed figure must be selected.
+- If nothing happens after pressing a key, click on the figure and try again.

+Esc: Close the current figure.

+- This will save the figure if "inSaveFigures" is turned on

+F12: Rerun the script

+Backspace: Terminate the script that is currently running.

 # General Information

 These scripts are designed to extact a protein substrate sequence from a longer DNA sequence.